ZeroDeadDrop/ZeroDeadDrop/README.md

 Plausible deniability works psychologically, not cryptographically for right now until I fix how to make it seamless.

+Short answer: yes — for normal use, you still have a seamless “one container” experience.
+But in PD mode specifically, it’s not technically a single hidden container internally.

 ## Quick Start (2 minutes)

 ### As Receiver (you want people to send you encrypted stuff)